hfp/xconfigure/config/cp2k/README.md

 tar xvf 1.14.tar.gz
 ```

 This last step builds the PSMP-variant of CP2K.
 Please re-download the ARCH-files from GitHub as mentioned below (avoid reusing older/outdated files).
 If Intel&#160;MKL is not found, the key `MKLROOT=/path/to/mkl` can be added to Make's command line.
-To select a different MPI implementation one can try e.g., `MKL_MPIRTL=openmpi` (experimental: `patch -p0 src/mpiwrap/message_passing.F mpi-wrapper.diff`).
+To select a different MPI implementation one can try, e.g., `MKL_MPIRTL=openmpi` (experimental: `patch -p0 src/mpiwrap/message_passing.F mpi-wrapper.diff`).

 ```bash
 cd $HOME